afranahmedmehedi/afranahmedmehedi/README.md

 ## Hi 👋, I'm Afran ahmed Mehedi 👍

-I'm a web developer. passionate about making error-free websites with hundred client satisfaction. i love to solve real-world problems. i'm strategic, goal-oriented and always work with an end goal in mind.
+I’m a Web developer who is passionate about making error-free websites with 100% client satisfaction. i love to solve real-world problems. i'm strategic, goal-oriented and always work with an end goal in mind.
 I have a passion for learning and sharing my knowledge with as publicly as possible. <br>